The Criminal Justice curriculum is designed to:

 Requirements for Graduation:

-To be eligible for graduation, students majoring in Criminal Justice must complete a minimum of 122 credits, achieve a cumulative grade point average of 2.0, satisfy the College’s residency requirements, and complete the General Education Requirements of the College.
+To be eligible for graduation, students majoring in Criminal Justice must complete a minimum of 120 credits, achieve a cumulative grade point average of 2.0, satisfy the College’s residency requirements, and complete the General Education Requirements of the College.
+A minimum grade of 2.0 is required for First Year Seminar and all courses taken as part of Foundations.
 Courses used to complete General Education Requirements may not be taken on a pass/fail basis.

-In addition, students majoring in Criminal Justice must maintain a 2.0 average in all required courses, and will be required to complete a standardized outcome assessment test.
-Students cannot have more than two Criminal Justice courses with a grade less than 2.0.
+In addition, students majoring in Criminal Justice must earn a 2.0 or higher in all CJA courses and will be required to complete a standardized outcome assessment test.